aceokay/Find-and-Replace/README.md

 #_Find and Replace_

-#### _A simple app built to search a large string for smaller string items and replacing them with finally a last specified string., 9/11/2015_
+#### _A simple app built to search a large string for smaller string items and replacing them with finally a last specified string, 9/11/2015_

 #### By _Austin Kincaid_